USC Trojan Care EPO

-You must use USC Trojan Care EPO network providers; there is no out-of-network coverage (except in an emergency).
-When you need care, your only out-of-pocket cost is a $20 copay for most services, and the plan pays the rest after you meet your deductible ($100 for an individual, $300 for family coverage).
+You must use USC Trojan Care EPO network providers; there is no out-of-network coverage (except for urgent care and emergencies).
+When you need care, your only out-of-pocket cost for a physician visit is a $20 copay.
+For most other services, you only pay a 10% coinsurance after you meet your annual deductible ($100 for an individual, $300 for family coverage).

-Your $20 copay is reduced to $10 for primary care physician (PCP) visits or behavioral health visits for every member of your family when you designate a PCP ahead of time – see information on designating a primary care physician below.
+Your $20 copay is reduced to $10 for primary care physician (PCP) visits or behavioral health visits when you designate a PCP ahead of time – see information on designating a primary care physician below.
 You are not required to obtain a referral from your PCP before seeing a specialist.

 You can access quality care from these providers in the Trojan Family:

-- Keck Medicine of USC physicians (available at UPC, HSC, and numerous other locations around LA)
+- Keck Medicine of USC physicians (available at UPC, HSC, and numerous other locations in Southern California)